 Notification of annual reexamination interviews will be sent by postal mail and email if provided by the tenant and will contain the date, time, and location of the interview.
 In addition, it will inform the family of the information and documentation that must be brought to the interview.
+The resident will be notified one hundred and twenty (120) days prior to the anniversary date.

 If the family is unable to attend a scheduled interview, the family should contact the PRPHA in advance of the interview to schedule a new appointment.
-In all circumstances, if a family does not attend the scheduled interview the PRPHA will send a second notification with a new interview appointment time.
+In all circumstances, if a family does not attend the scheduled interview the PRPHA will send a second notification within ninety (90) days prior to the anniversary date with a new interview appointment time.